Electoral history of Chris Christie

 This is the electoral history of Chris Christie, the former Governor of New Jersey.

 Elections

+2024

+Christie received 276 write-in votes in the 2024 United States presidential election.

 2016

 Christie formally launched his 2016 presidential campaign on June 30, 2015, at his high school in Livingston, New Jersey.
 He had already laid the groundwork for a presidential run by starting a PAC in 2015.
 He had already launched his campaign website on June 27.
 At the announcement he stated that both political parties had "failed our country", and called for more compromise in politics.
 "I am now ready to fight for the people," Christie said in his announcement speech.
 "I am proud to announce my candidacy for the Republican nomination for the presidency of the United States of America."

 He spent considerable time in Iowa in 2014 laying groundwork.
 He had little expectation to win the Iowa caucus.
 He placed 10th in a field of 12 candidates with 1.8% of the ballots cast.
 Having claimed he would be "number one" of the state governors running, he came in 4th amongst governors.

 Christie then shifted the focus of much of his campaign's effort in winning the New Hampshire Republican primary, for which a former Governor's Office staff member and political operative began working in winter 2014.
 Christie campaigned extensively using a town meeting format, but in polls before the primary he slipped and fell behind.
 He spent 70 days in the state.
 In the New Hampshire debate he attacked candidate Marco Rubio.
 He placed sixth in a field of nine in the New Hampshire primary on February 9.